Nebrethar/Global-Consent-Cookie-Sandbox/README.md

  The button "MODIFY GVCC" will write the first section of the GVCC value over with 0's

- ## API information

- Javascript APIs used for the project are provided by Mozilla MDN and can be found at https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API

- APIs used:

- -cookies<br />
- -tabs<br />
- -browsingData<br />
- -runtime

  ## Licensing and Copyright

  All source code copyright is retained by the contributors.
 All contriubtions and source code are licensed under the MIT license.